 69. Applicability of Rules of the Court.
-Once the Court acquires jurisdiction of a matter from an agency, the ALC Rules shall govern all procedural aspects of the matter, notwithstanding any other procedural statute, agency regulation or rule.
+Once the Court acquires jurisdiction of a matter from an agency, the SCALC Rules shall govern all procedural aspects of the matter, notwithstanding any other procedural statute, agency regulation or rule.

-Rule 69 provides for situations in which the procedural statutes, regulations, or rules of the agency where the case arose differ from the ALC Rules.
-As provided in S.C.
-Code Ann. § 1-23-650(C), the Rule makes clear that the ALC Rules, rather than the rules of the agency, govern the proceedings once the Court acquires jurisdiction, and that any agency-specific procedural statutes, regulations or rules are inapplicable.
-Thus, questions of preliminary relief, content and form of prehearing statements, discovery and other procedural matters are resolved exclusively by the ALC Rules.
+Rule 69 provides for situations in which the procedural statutes, regulations, or rules of the agency where the case arose differ from the SCALC Rules.
+As provided in section 1-23-650(C) of the South Carolina Code, this Rule makes clear that the ALC Rules, rather than the rules of the agency, govern the proceedings once the Court acquires jurisdiction, and that any agency-specific procedural statutes, regulations or rules are inapplicable.
+Thus, questions of preliminary relief, content and form of prehearing statements, discovery and other procedural matters are resolved exclusively by the SCALC Rules.